Ga naar inhoud

 Introduction

-Unity's UI Toolkit allows you to build your own reusable UI components - known as Controls - that go beyond simple UXML templates by including actual behaviour, much like components in React.js.
+Unity's UI Toolkit allows you to build your own reusable UI controls - known as Controls - that go beyond simple UXML templates by including actual behaviour, much like controls in React.js.

-You can create these controls either by starting in the UI Builder or by copying an existing component.
-When using the UI Builder, a few extra setup steps are required before the component is ready to publish.
+You can create these controls either by starting in the UI Builder or by copying an existing control.
+When using the UI Builder, a few extra setup steps are required before the control is ready to publish.
 These are explained in their own guide on using UI Builder.

 This guide consists of the following parts: